mousamax/VR-Chemistry-Lab/README.md

 # VR-Chemistry-Lab
-Chemistry lab in Virtual Reality
+Chemistry lab in Virtual Reality using oculus quest 2.